 3. Ensuring properly functioning equipment

 Clean rooms are full of expensive and complex equipment that ensures the environmental parameters inside the room are held steady.
 As such, companies like PEKO have maintenance protocols that keep the equipment running at top shape.
 This is paramount to repeatable processes and ensuring a clean environment.

 Such protocols can be a schedule to change the outer filters every 3 months for all hepa units.
 The hepa filters are supposed to last seven years.
 During this change of the outer filters, check to make sure the motors are running.
 You can also retain a clean room services company annually to evaluate and determine a cleanliness classification.
-Every unit must be tested, making sure it is functioning properly and it meets clean room requirements.
+Every unit must be tested, making sure it is functioning properly and it meets cleanroom assembly requirements.
 This is just a sample of the maintenance that is required to ensure properly functioning equipment.